BioShock (2007) – 4NERDS Master Game Page

 EngineUnreal Engine 2.5

-Weapons plus plasmids, environmental traps, hacking, audio-diary worldbuilding, resource scavenging, and moral decisions around Little Sisters.
+Weapons plus plasmids, environmental traps, hacking, audio-diary worldbuilding, resource scavenging, moral decisions around Little Sisters, and oppressive undersea atmosphere.

-After a plane crash, Jack descends into the ruined undersea city of Rapture and fights through its broken ideology, deranged survivors, and buried secrets while trying to escape alive.
+After a plane crash, Jack descends into the ruined undersea city of Rapture and fights through its broken ideology, deranged survivors, genetic obsession, and buried secrets while trying to escape alive.

-Review / Why It Still Pulls You Under
+Review / Why It Still Feels Like a Landmark

 OVERALL 9.5 / 10 A landmark of mood, theme, and world design.